WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-18-rabbitmq-in-an-asp-net-core-3-1-microservice.md

   </p>
 </div>

 Now you can start the OrderApi and the CustomerApi project.
 The order how you start them doesn't matter.
-After you started the CustomerApi, the CustomerQueue will be created and you can see it in the management portal.
+After you started the OrderApi project, the CustomerQueue will be created and you can see it in the management portal.

 <div class="col-12 col-sm-10 aligncenter">
   <a href="/assets/img/posts/2020/04/The-CustomerQueue-was-created-from-the-CustomerApi-solution.jpg"><img loading="lazy" src="/assets/img/posts/2020/04/The-CustomerQueue-was-created-from-the-CustomerApi-solution.jpg" alt="No queues are created yet" /></a>